j0shbl0ck/Intune_Deployment/PowerShell scripts/README.md

+# PowerShell Scripts
-This folder contains PowerShell scripts that can be readily accessible to anyone.
+### This folder contains PowerShell scripts that can be readily accessible to anyone.
 All code is, **"AS IS"**, with no liability to a device that may use these scripts.
 Please test and use appropriately.